 Thank you so much for your interest in rehoming a rescued pet.
 You make a difference to animals who may not have had the best start in life.
 Your kindness and generosity will be life-changing.

-Can we assure everyone that we currently have a lot of dogs in our care that are being assessed.
+We currently have a lot of animals in our care that are being assessed.
 A lot of them have medical and other issues that need to be addressed before they are put up for adoption.

-St Giles Animal Rescue remains committed to ensuring every dog receives whatever care it needs at whatever the cost to ensure a successful transition to their ‘forever home’.
+St Giles Animal Rescue remains committed to ensuring every animal receives whatever care it needs at whatever the cost to ensure a successful transition to their ‘forever home’.
 Thank you for your understanding

 Adopting a pet is as much a process of finding the right pet for you as it is the right family for our rescues.
 This is why we don’t just go ahead without a thorough assessment.
 Of course you need to first find a pet that appeals to you so please take some time to review our current pets for adoption below.

 Once a rescue is ready to be rehomed they will be visible on our adoption page.
 They will each have their own bio which also outlines the home environment they would be best matched to.
 Please ensure you read the bio before applying to ensure that a particular rescue would be a suitable addition to your family.

 Due to the circumstances many of the rescues come into our care under some are not suitable to be rehomed with children/young children.
 If we have no history on a rescue or following assessment they have displayed behavioural issues we will not allow them to be adopted into a family with children.
 We appreciate that this can be frustrating but no Rescue Centre would put anyone at potential risk.

 After reading a rescues bio you feel you have found an ideal furry addition to your family you will then need to complete an application form.
 You can submit an application form online or download and print a paper copy of the form, both these options can be found on our adoption page.